Pzharyuk/nb_nornir/README.md

 5. Install required python packages via `pip install -r requirements.txt`

 ### Using .ENV
-This project uses .env file to popopulate Environment Variables used in the code.<br/>
+This project uses .env file to populate Environment Variables used in the code.<br/>
-Environment variables which are set in the .env file are exported during code execution.<br/>
+Environment variables which are set in the .env file are exported during run time.<br/>

 #### Example:
 *1. Populate .env file with Netbox url and token.*